shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 <center>**tempo** = 60  / (`NUM_INTERRUPTS` * 0.002731)</center>

-The user can control the sequencer tempo by adjusting the PSoC's onboard potentiometer.
+The user can control the sequencer tempo by turning the PSoC's onboard potentiometer.
 I sampled the potentiometer value using a 12-bit PSoC [ADC](https://www.cypress.com/documentation/component-datasheets/delta-sigma-analog-digital-converter-adcdelsig), and then mapped that to the `NUM_INTERRUPTS` variable.
 In the following formula, `adcResult` ranges from `0x0000` to `0x0FFF`:

 <center>**`NUM_INTERRUPTS`** = 400 - (`adcResult` * 300)  / `0x0FFF` </center>